JustAProgrammer01234/Statistics/README.md

 # Statistics
-A program written in Python that computes for the central tendency and variability of grouped data.
+A program written in Python that computes for the central tendency, variability, and position of grouped data.

 ## Format for the csv file:
 ```